workos-inc/python-django-directory-sync-example/README.md

   Quit the server with CONTROL-C.
   ```

-12. Once the server is running, navigate to http://localhost:8000 and try out Directory Sync!
+12. Once the server is running, navigate to http://localhost:8000/users and http://localhost:8000/groups to try out Directory Sync!

+    - The `/users` URL corresponds to the WorkOS API's [List Directory Users endpoint](https://workos.com/docs/reference/directory-sync/user/list)
+    - The `/groups` URL corresponds to the WorkOS API's [List Directory Groups endpoint](https://workos.com/docs/reference/directory-sync/group/list)
+    - You can extend this Django example app by adding views to `directory_sync/views.py` for the other available [Directory Sync API endpoints](https://workos.com/docs/reference/directory-sync).

 ## Need help?